- Preston Greene

 The Peachtree City, Ga., native worked as a student and graduate assistant under Joey Batson from 1995-99.
 He was in charge of strength & conditioning for golf, women’s soccer, men’s tennis, and volleyball.
 He also assisted with football during his time at Clemson.
 He is one of several former student or graduate assistants under Batson to have been named director of strength & conditioning at another institution.

 Several of Greene’s assistant strength coaches have earned top positions with various Division I athletic programs.
 Collin Crane, 2013-14 assistant at UF, is the head men’s basketball strength coach at Missouri State.
-Greene’s assistant in 2011-12, Will Greenberg, now serves as the men’s basketball strength coach at Appalachian State.
+Greene’s assistant in 2011-12, Will Greenberg, now serves as the top assistant strength coach for Army’s football team.
 Jim Krumpos, who worked for Greene at Charlotte, is now the director of strength and conditioning at Arizona.
 Bradford Scott, a graduate assistant under Greene at Arizona, is the director of athletic performance at Portland.
 Stephen DiLustro, who also worked alongside Greene at Arizona, is a sports performance coach for several teams at Stanford.

 Greene earned a bachelor’s degree in health science from Clemson in 1999, with a minor in sport management.
 He received a master’s degree in 2000 from the University of Minnesota in applied kinesiology and sports management.
 Greene holds numerous certifications and memberships, including the National Strength & Conditioning Association (NSCA).
 He also recently earned certification as a performance enhancement specialist by the National Association of Sports Medicine (NASM).